The Civil Wars

 They’re just as modest when asked directly about their remarkable success in the music scene.

-“Most of what’s happened to us has been out of the blue,” White says.“We just keep pinching ourselves,” Williams adds.
+“We just keep pinching ourselves,” Williams adds.
 “Just seeing the number of people grow who are interested in our music is exciting.”

 Thanks to the success of February’s Barton Hollow, Williams and White’s country-tinged act hit a publicity bang, galvanized in large part by Internet buzz.